omahs/rollups-node/README.md

 ### Running

-To run any of the inner projects, execute the command:
+To run any of the inner projects, go to their respective directories and execute the command:

 ```shell
 cargo run
 ```

-Some of the inner projects may have additional run instructions.
+Some of them may have additional run instructions.
 Refer to their own documentation for more details.

 ## Configuration

-It is possible to configure the behavior of any of the projects by passing CLI arguments and using environment variables.
+The behavior of any of the projects may be configured by passing CLI arguments and using environment variables.
-Execute the following command to check the available options for each project:
+Execute the following command to check the available options for each of them:

 ```shell
 cargo run -- -h